Junior Cup: Larne overpower Banbridge

 Banbridge cross at the start of the second half.

-The Larne scrum came to their rescue and, with a steady supply of penalties, they were able to work their way up field for Garrett to send Aaron McBride over off the back of that all conquering scrum.
+The Larne scrum came to their rescue and, with a steady supply of penalties, they were able to work their way up field for Garrett to send over off the back of that all conquering scrum.
 Garrett added the conversion and five minutes later he stepped up to send over a penalty to give Larne a 14 – 24 lead with ten minutes remaining.

 Larne scorers celebrate with their club President at the end of the match.